HiveRunner/HiveRunner/README.md

 Hive version compatibility
 ============
-- This version of HiveRunner is built for hive 14.
+- This version of HiveRunner is built for Hive 1.2.1.
 - Command shell emulations are provided to closely match the behaviour of both the Hive CLI and Beeline interactive shells.
 The desired emulation can be specified in your `pom.xml` file like so:

         <plugin>